Darshan-Thakar/Darshan-Thakar/README.md

 - 👋 Hi, I’m @Darshan-Thakar
-- 👀 I’m interested in Full stack web development
+- 👀 I’m interested in Natural language processing, Machine learning and Deep learning
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently specializing in NLP
 - 💞️ I’m looking to collaborate on Web development projects
 - 📫 How to reach me ...
+Email:- vilasthakar712@gmail.com

 -

 <!---